typedef-mukyu/cs312-course-project-2/readme.md

 ./main.py
 ```

-This install script is fully automated.
-Once the script completes,
+This install script deploys the above resources and configures the server completely
-the server's public IP address will be written to standard output, while
+automatically.
+Once the script completes, the server's public IP address will be
-the server's SSH keys will be written to `~/.ssh/minecraftserver`
+written to standard output, while the server's SSH keys will be written to
-(for the private key) and to `~/.ssh/minecraftserver.pub` (for the public key).
+`~/.ssh/minecraftserver` (for the private key) and to `~/.ssh/minecraftserver.pub`
+(for the public key).

 After the script completes, the EC2 instance may take a few minutes before it is
 ready to accept Minecraft players.